 ISFJ Actors & Performers

-ISFJs have the Introverted, Sensing, Feeling, and Judging personality traits of the Myers-Briggs Type Indicator system.
+ISFJs have the Introverted, Sensing, Feeling, and Judging traits of the Personality Type Indicator system.
 This combination allows them to understand others and have a heightened sense of empathy, which is mandatory for an actor or performer.

 On the other hand, it is believed that the same personality traits keep ISFJs from openly expressing their own feelings (even though they are aware of them).
 Since they are perfectionists and can easily relate to others, it may come easier to portray people’s emotions while keeping theirs bottled inside.
 As a result, they can become someone else without allowing their own mindset to get in the way.